Homemade Jamaican Beef Patty recipe (Beef Patties) made with flaky and delicious pastry and a flavorful, spicy beef filling.

 Gosh, I love that woman!

-My version of these amazing meat pastries is to die for.
+My version of these amazing beef patties is to die for.
 The pastry itself is very flaky and doesn’t get soggy, even after you re-heat the pastries in the microwave as a midnight snack.
 Yes, that’s a big A+ in my book- if the pastry can withstand the torture of a microwave, I’m a very happy camper!

-In addition to amazing flaky pastry, the filling is just as amazing and has a small kick of spice to it (it’s not that bad- I really promise!), which you will also appreciate!
+In addition to amazing flaky pastry, the filling in each beef patty is just as amazing and has a small kick of spice to it (it’s not that bad- I really promise!), which you will also appreciate!

 So, what was the first dish that you every cooked / baked?